inasafe/inasafe-doc/docs/source/training/socialisation/objective.rst

   * WIFI - connected to the internet
   * Windows (XP, 7, 8), Linux (Training Ubuntu later than 12.04) or similar
     (e.g. Mint or Debian), Mac OSX (Lion - 10.7,  Snow Leopard -10.6)
-  * |QGIS| 1.8 installed http://www.qgis.org or ability to install software on computer i.e. have administration password
+  * |QGIS| at least version 2.0 installed http://www.qgis.org or ability to install software on computer (i.e. have administration password)

 Credits
 -------
 |project_name| Socialisation Training Manual was developed by
-Australia-Indonesia Facility for Disaster Reduction (|AIFDR|), The National Agency for Disaster Management, Indonesia and World Bank ‘s Global Facility for Disaster Reduction and Recovery Labs (World Bank-|GFDRR|).
+Australia-Indonesia Facility for Disaster Reduction (|AIFDR|), The National Agency for Disaster Management, Indonesia and World Bank‘s Global Facility for Disaster Reduction and Recovery Labs (World Bank-|GFDRR|).

 Manual based on: